 Things to keep in mind while visiting Sharma Tea House!

 - No Menu card is available there at Sharma Tea House.
-You need to ask Bhaiya and if you are lucky and Bhaiya is willing you can discuss the specialty of the joint with him.
+You need to ask Bhaiya, period.
+If you are lucky and Bhaiya is willing you can discuss the specialty of the joint with him.

-- I would suggest to not to keep hygiene in mind while visiting the place and believe me, I am (we are) having our chai and food there since long and we are nothing but fit and fine!
+- I would suggest to not to keep hygiene in mind while visiting the place.
+Believe me, I am having our chai and food there since long and we are nothing but fit and fine!
 So just enjoy!

 - What to Have in Sharma Tea House: First and foremost Kesar Tea!
-Well best to keep that as for the last item to have… Start with a glass of Lassi to make yourself ready for the feast followed by Kachauri.
-Both the variety are equally good so it is better to order one plate each if you have company else it is up to you which one to choose.
-Jalebi is must have there so never forgotten that and finally have your Bh(N)ar full of Kesar Tea!
+Well best to keep that as for the last item to have!
+Start with a glass of Lassi to make yourself ready for the feast followed by the Kachauri.
+Both the variety are equally good so it is better to order one plate each if you have company.
+Else it is up to you which one to choose.
+Jalebi is must have there and finally have your Bh(N)ar full of Kesar Tea!

-- Last but not the least pay something around 100-150 for all these and leave the place happily before going there again.
+- Last but not the least pay something around 100-150 for all these!
+Needless to say, yo will leave the place happily before going there again.

 A tiny tea stall that has an enormous effect on me and probably many of us who started visiting the place with friends (and foes sometimes) and with whom who’s more than a friend and today when I can show the place proudly to a person who wanted to know about the food culture of Kolkata!
-Actually, anything can happen over a cup of tea; even love….Let me finish this one with a song that I am listening now and yes do let me know whatever you think about this; even criticism is well accepted!
+Actually, anything can happen over a cup of tea; even love!